PyThaiNLP/wisesight-sentiment/README.md

 Social media message with sentiment label (positive, neutral, negative, question).
 Released to public domain.

-Last update: 2019-02-19 19:20
+Last update: 2019-03-30 15:44

 ## Source

-- Language:
+- Language: Central Thai
-  - **Thai**, virtually all of them are in Central Thai.
-  - Mostly **informal and conversational**.
-Some news headlines and annoucements maybe more formal, but they are minority in the corpus.
+- Style: Informal and conversational.
+With some news headlines and advertisement.
-- Time period:
-  - Mostly **around 2016 to very early 2019**.
-There are also small amount of messages from other period.
+- Time period: Around 2016 to early 2019.
+With small amount from other period.
-- Domains:
-  - Messages are mostly from **consumer product and service** social media accounts, including messages that interact with those accounts.
-Other messages may includes ones from related websites/blogs and from keyword search on social media platform.
-  - Large amount of messages are about franchise restaurant, cosmetics, alcoholic drink, and car.
-There are also small amount of messages about politics and current affairs, including news headlines.
+- Domains: Mixed.
+Majority are consumer products and services (restaurants, cosmetics, drinks, car, hotels), with some current affairs.
-- Public messages only:
+- Privacy:
-  - This corpus includes only **"public messages"** accessible by social media platform API.
+  - Only messages that made available to the public on online media (websites, blogs, social network sites).
   - For Facebook, this means the public comments (everyone can see) that made on a public page.
   - Private/protected messages and messages in groups, chat, and inbox are not included.
 - Alternations and modifications:
+  - Keep in mind that this corpus does not statistically represent anything in the language register.
-  - **Large amount of messages are not in their original form**, for example, **personal data are removed or masked**.
+  - Large amount of messages are not in their original form.
+Personal data are removed or masked.
   - Duplicated, leading, and trailing whitespaces are removed.
 Other punctuations, symbols, and emojis are kept intact.
   - (Mis)spellings are kept intact.
   - Messages longer than 2,000 characters are removed.
   - Long non-Thai messages are removed.
-Duplicated message (exact match) are removed. **-- So keep in mind that it does not statistically represent anything in the language register.**
+Duplicated message (exact match) are removed. **--

-## File structure
+## Corpus file structure

-The files are stored in `wisesight-sentiment.zip` in the same format as in the competition [WISESIGHT Sentiment Analysis](https://www.kaggle.com/t/0b22205d288143bb8672527b04690a97):

-* `train.txt` - The training data.
-Each line is a piece of text.
-* `train_label.txt` - The label of the training data.
-Each line is the label corresponding to the same line in train.txt.
-* `test.txt` - The test data.
-Each line is a piece of text.

-Other details include:
-* All files are UTF-8 encoded plaintext
+- All files are UTF-8 encoded plaintext
-* One message per line
-* For a message with multiple lines, a newline character will be replaced with a space - so it will come one line
+- One message per line.
+A newline character in the original message will be replaced with a space.
-* Messages with positive sentiment value (~4,500 messages)
-* Messages with neutral sentiment value (~16,000)
-* Messages with negative sentiment value (~6,600)
-* Messages with questions (~500)
-* A small portion (~200) of the messages have multiple labels (duplicate entries).
+- Kaggle competition style files
+  - `train.txt` - Message for training (24,066 messages)
+  - `train_label.txt` - Label for training.
+Each line is the label corresponding to the same line in `train.txt`
+  - `test.txt` - Message for testing (2,674 messages)
+  - `test_label.txt` - Label for testing.
+Each line is the label corresponding to the same line in `test.txt`
+  - `test_majority.csv` - Sample submission in Kaggle format.
+Contains `neu` class as all the predictions.
+  - `test_solution.csv` - Test solution in Kaggle format.
+- One-label-one-file style files:
+  - `q.txt` (~500 messages)
+  - `neg.txt` (~6,800)
+  - `neu.txt` (~14,500)
+  - `pos.txt` (~4,700)

 ## Sentiment value annotation